s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

 * Setting related css classes on the element (ng-valid, ng-invalid, ng-dirty, ng-pristine, ng-touched, ng-untouched) including animations.
 * Registering the control with its parent form.

-You are no doubt already using this little piece of logic in you code and ng-model is one of the first pieces we learn when starting out with Angular - the ubiquitous hello world example.
+You are no doubt already using this little piece of logic in your code and ng-model is one of the first pieces we learn when starting out with Angular - enter the ubiquitous hello world example.

 ```html